Ps-Pencil/dotfiles/vim/bundle/YouCompleteMe/README.md

 This `User` autocommand is fired when YCM opens the location list window in response to the `YcmDiags` command.
-By default, the location list window is opened to full width at the bottom of the screen and its height is set to fit all entries.
+By default, the location list window is opened to the bottom of the current window and its height is set to fit all entries.
 This behavior can be overridden by using the `YcmLocationOpened` autocommand which is triggered while the cursor is in the location list window.
 For instance:
 ```viml